Janus1992/KSP_Starship-kOS-Interface/README.md

 - Seldom Interface crashes may occur (it makes a little crashing noise).
 Toggling power on the kOS segment of the Ships Tank Section will restart the Interface.
 - If the Interface crashes in a repeatable way, maybe make a screenshot of the cpu (righthand kOS window in game, the cpu will show some error message), and report it as a bug so I can work on it.
 - Existing Ships after v1.01 will automatically update the Interface after installing the latest version from here.
+- The KSP delta-V calculations are not correct anymore when using liquid methane (CRP), trust the Interface instead! :)